Parameter-Efficient Tuning on Layer Normalization for Pre-trained Language Models: Experiments

 \subsection{Efficiency Analysis}

-\textbf{Setup}.~To explore training and inference time efficiency of ours and previous methods, we make statistics from logs.
-We report the relative training and inference time as compared with Full-Tuning (FT), which are the average times over eight NLU datasets for BERT and three NLG datasets for GPT-2.
+\textbf{Setup}.
+In order to compare the training and inference time efficiency between our method and earlier ones, we generate statistics from running logs.
+Then, in comparison to Full-Tuning (FT), we report the relative training and inference times.
+This includes the average time costs for three NLG datasets for GPT-2 and eight NLU datasets for BERT.
 The time cost of FT is normalized to 100.

-\textbf{Result}.~As shown in Fig.~\ref{fig:time}, our proposed LN-tuning takes the least time in almost all PLM architectures for both training and inference process only except for $\text{BERT}_{\text{large}}$ inference, where LN-tuning takes 2nd least time.
-This shows the significant superiority of our method in time efficiency comparing previous adapter-based methods.
-Also, BitFit show good performance in both training and inference time efficiency.
+\textbf{Result}.~As shown in Fig.~\ref{fig:time}, our proposed LN-tuning takes the least time in all PLM architectures for training process.
+LN-tuning, along with BitFit and FT, costs the similar least time for inference process as expected.
+The above results on both training and inference show the significant superiority of our method in time efficiency comparing previous adapter-based methods.

-In Fig.~\ref{fig:base_train}, all parameter-efficient methods take training time less than 90\% that of FT in $\text{BERT}_{\text{base}}$ while taking training time less than 80\% that of FT in $\text{BERT}_{\text{large}}$, which indicates that parameter-efficient methods can achieve higher time efficiency in training of larger scale PLMs.
-From \ref{fig:base_train}, \ref{fig:large_train} and \ref{fig:gpt_train}, parameter-efficient methods show higer time efficiency in training in NLG tasks than in NLU tasks comparing with FT.
-Whether in training and inference, MAM adapter shows the lowest time efficiency in most cases, since it is a unified method of both tuning MHA and FFN.
-Further, the adapter-tuning shows higher time efficiency than prefix-tuning in both training and inference, only except for NLG inference process.
+In Fig.\ref{fig:base_train}, all parameter-efficient methods require training times that are less than 90\% of those of FT in $\text{BERT}_{\text{base}}$ and less than 80\% of those of FT in $\text{BERT}_{\text{large}}$, demonstrating that parameter-efficient methods can train PLMs of greater scales more quickly.
+From Fig.~\ref{fig:base_train}, Fig.~\ref{fig:large_train} and Fig.~\ref{fig:gpt_train}, we can observe that parameter-efficient methods show higer time efficiency in training in NLG tasks than in NLU tasks comparing with FT.
+However, whether in training or inference, MAM adapter typically has the lowest time efficiency, demonstrating that the unified methods of both tuning MHA and FFN require a significant investment in computational resources despite being able to produce better performance.
+Further, adapter-tuning shows higher time efficiency than prefix-tuning in training and inference, except for the NLG inference process.